smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/articles/basics.rst

 Overview
 ========

-An "interactive space", in Smart Spaces terms, is a collection of event producers and consumers in a physical space which can sense what is happening inside the space and then react to it in some manner.
+A "smart space", in Smart Spaces terms, is a collection of event producers and consumers in a physical space which can sense what is happening inside the space and then react to it in some manner.